 - Use melphalan tablets with extreme caution in CHILDREN; safety and effectiveness in children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: Melphalan tablets has been shown to cause harm to the fetus.
 Avoid becoming pregnant while taking melphalan tablets.
 If you think you may be pregnant, contact your doctor right away.
 You will need to discuss the benefits and risks of using melphalan tablets while you are pregnant.
-It is not known if melphalan tablets is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while taking melphalan tablets.

 Possible side effects of melphalan tablets:

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur:

 Diarrhea; hair loss; loss of appetite; nausea; vomiting.

 Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); black, tarry stools; blood in urine or stools; chest pain; dark urine; fainting; fever or chills; irregular or absent menstrual periods; numbness of an arm or leg; pale stools; persistent cough; persistent loss of appetite; severe or persistent diarrhea, nausea, or vomiting; shortness of breath; sore throat; sores on the mouth, tongue, or lips; stomach pain; sudden, severe headache; swelling of hands, ankles, or feet; unusual bruising or bleeding; unusual lumps or growths; unusual tiredness or weakness; weight loss; yellowing eyes and skin.